Detection and Analysis of Offensive Online Content in Hausa Language: Results and Discussion

 \subsection{Public Engagement}

 In this section, we present and discuss the main takeaway from the set of user studies.
-In total, we received responses from 308 participants who participated in the surveys.
-We asked the participants to rate the degree of offensiveness (Table~\ref{tab:offensiveness-degree}) and threat (Table~\ref{tab:threats-degree}) on some selected posts.
+In total, we received responses from 180 participants who participated in the surveys.
+We asked the participants to rate the degree of offensiveness (Table~\ref{tab:offensiveness-degree}) on some selected posts.